Sydney Park Wetlands Alexandria

 BBQ Shelters like this one are spread across the park

-• Public transport rating: Easy – train from central or bus from Strathfield
+• Train from Central or bus from Strathfield

-• Dog-friendly: Yes, on a leash, but not permitted in the mangroves.
+• Dogs on a leash are welcome but not permitted on the mangroves

-• Playground: Yes 2 playgrounds, one with a liberty swing, and a water play area
+• Yes, 2 playgrounds, one with a liberty swing and a water play area

 Where: Australia Ave, Sydney Olympic Park